About

 Outside of Work

-Outside of work, I enjoy spending time with my family, experimenting with new recipes in the kitchen, and slowly working toward the idea of creating my own cookbook while finding creative ways to balance structure with curiosity.
+Outside of work, you can find me spending time with my family, experimenting with new recipes in the kitchen, and slowly working toward the idea of creating my own cookbook while finding creative ways to balance structure with curiosity.

 If you'd like to see how this thinking shows up in my work, feel free to explore a few case studies below.